Marco8301/QT-Cov19-OS/README.md

 More about it here:
 http://scottchacon.com/2011/08/31/github-flow.html

-This project is under [MIT](https://opensource.org/licenses/MIT) License
+This project is under BSD 2-Clause "Simplified" License